 Tap Into the Benefits of Your Debit Card

-Using your debit card for your purchases is an effective way to stick to a budget.
-The Navy Federal Debit Card comes with money management tools that can help you stay on track.
+Using your debit card as your go-to payment method is an effective way to stick to a budget.
+The Navy Federal Debit Card comes with money management tools that can help you keep your spending habits on track.
 Here are some ideas on how your debit card can help you stay within your budget.

-Using a debit card may make it easier to stick to a budget, since you can see the effect on your checking account pretty quickly.
-The money is deducted directly from your checking account—unlike using a credit card, where you borrow money and then have to repay it.
+Using a debit card may make it easier to stick to a budget since you can see the effect on your checking account pretty quickly.
+The amount of money is deducted from your checking account up-front—unlike using a credit card, where you borrow money you have to repay.

-With the power of digital banking, you can track your spending and manage your accounts easily—any time.
+You still need to be careful with a debit card to avoid overdraft fees, but with the power of digital banking, you can track your spending and manage your accounts easily—and at any time.
 For example, before making a purchase, you can quickly see how much you have in your account using your financial institution’s mobile app* or online banking.
 Knowing that can help you decide whether it’s something you can afford to buy right now or if it can wait.

 If you’re a Navy Federal member, you can also set spending limits and set up notifications to alert you: